SatwantKumar/adni-paired-benchmark-swap/docs/analysis_conventions_v1.0.md

 Supportive (not headline): `c2n_plasma_ptau217_ptau217` and `c2n_plasma_nptau217_nptau217`.

-Plasma “positivity” (and any indeterminate/gray-zone definition) is not applied in the evidence core and must be defined and locked in `outputs/paperA/definitions.yaml` prior to generating Paper A results.
+Plasma “positivity” (and any indeterminate/gray-zone definition) is not applied in the evidence core and must be defined and locked in `outputs/paperA/definitions.yaml` prior to generating Paper results.

 Practical note (data coverage): in the current raw drop, the C2N APS2 table is ADNI4-era (2023–) while the Elecsys CSF table in this evidence core is ADNI1–3-era (≤2022).
 Under the prespecified windows, APS2 cannot be evaluated against CSF in paired triads.
-Paper A therefore treats APS2 as a PET-only appendix analysis unless an ADNI4 CSF results table is added (or explicitly lagged/window-widened analyses are run and labeled as such).
+Paper therefore treats APS2 as a PET-only appendix analysis unless an ADNI4 CSF results table is added (or explicitly lagged/window-widened analyses are run and labeled as such).

-### Plasma tri-category (gray-zone) operationalization (Paper A)
+### Plasma tri-category (gray-zone) operationalization (Paper)

-Paper A reports two complementary plasma views:
+Paper reports two complementary plasma views:

 - Primary (triad cohort): operational tri-category workflow on the co-primary component endpoints, using a two-threshold Negative/Indeterminate/Positive definition derived once (primary: against PET) and then applied unchanged when evaluating against PET vs CSF benchmarks.
 - Appendix (APS2 vs PET only): locked manufacturer dichotomy `APS2_C2N >= 48` (0–47 negative; 48–100 positive; see `outputs/paperA/definitions.yaml` for provenance), plus the same operational tri-category construction for workflow curves.